3 Common Mistakes Founders Make in Analyst Relations

 If you are taking a cookie cutter approach to Gartner, Forrester, IDC, Frost, etc then you are doing more harm than good to yourself and the industry.

 Analyst relations is not a tick in the box, or one time activity or even a self-centered discussion.
 It is a bridge to meet the buyers' problem statements, challenges with the solution you are selling and building.
-And of course, to establish your edge over other competitors in the market, how they perceive you against your competition.

 Mistake 1: The founders assume all the analyst firms are the same.